What is in this leaflet

 This medicine is available only with a doctor's prescription.

-This medicine should not be used in children less than 18 years of age.
+There is not enough information to recommend using this medicine in children less than 18 years of age.

 Before you take this medicine